 This is a comprehensive course that includes air conditioning/refrigeration 156 and 157.
 Students may register in the comprehensive course or either of the inclusive courses.
 Advanced electrical circuits are presented.
-Basic electrical principles are applied to the construction and diagnosis of complex examined.
-Also presented are the four electrical circuits and alternating current motors.
+Basic electrical principles are applied to the electrical circuits and alternating current motors.
 Laboratory fee.